Communications over Unlicensed sub-8 GHz Spectrum: Opportunities and Challenges: An Overview of Wireless Technologies Employing Unlicensed Spectrum

-\begin{itemize} \item Scenario A includes DC of the user with NR and NR-U BS, featuring CA between them. \item Scenario B consists of DC of the user with LTE BS operating over licensed bands and NR-U over unlicensed bands. \item Scenario C is defined by standalone NR-U operation. \item Scenario D features an NR BS operating in shared spectrum for downlink and exclusively in licensed spectrum for uplink. \item Scenario E involves DC of the user with NR and NR-U BS, similar to Scenario A. The key difference is that in Scenario E, there is a connection to the core network for both BS. \end{itemize}
+\begin{itemize} \item Scenario A includes the DC of the user with an NR and an NR-U BS, with CA between them. \item Scenario B consists of the DC of the user with LTE BS operating over licensed bands and NR-U over unlicensed bands. \item Scenario C is defined by a standalone NR-U operation. \item Scenario D features an NR BS operating in the shared spectrum for downlink and exclusively in the licensed spectrum for uplink. \item Scenario E involves the DC of the user with NR and NR-U BS, similar to Scenario A. The key difference is that in Scenario E, both BSs are connected to the core network. \end{itemize}

 The NR-U has several challenges \cite{5GNRCHALLENGESEVALUATION}: